-Leslie Baldwin loves being part of the Boettcher Foundation team as the grants program coordinator.
+Leslie Baldwin loves being part of the Boettcher Foundation team as the grants manager.
 In her work, she gets to meet amazing, passionate and talented people across Colorado who are tirelessly serving their communities.

 Prior to joining the foundation, Leslie served alternately (and sometimes concurrently) as a project manager and as director of research for Field Services Unlimited.
 There, she supported local, national and international companies with commercial construction and design projects for six years.
 Before that, she worked at the Tattered Cover Bookstore selling books, managing staff and supervising special orders and Internet sales.